-Below, the Court considers whether the Petitioning Creditors have met their burden of demonstrating that their claims are not the subject of bona fide disputes and, as such, they are eligible to file the Involuntary Petitions.
+At issue here is whether the Petitioning Creditors have met their burden of demonstrating that their claims are not the subject of bona fide disputes and, as such, they are eligible to file the Involuntary Petitions.
+The Court considers that matter below.